 Our organic salmon comes from the world’s most exposed fish farms, moored in strong cross-currents on the west coast of Ireland.
 We get most of our organic salmon from sites at Clare Island and the south-west of Ireland off the Iveragh Peninsula (Ring of Kerry).

 In regular intervals, sites are left fallow like farmers used to do with their fields.
 For organic aquaculture, this is a standard procedure in-between production cycles.

-The animals are for example transferred from the hatchery to the south-west sites during the fallow periods for Clare Island.
+The animals are transferred from the hatchery to for example the south-west sites during the fallow periods for Clare Island.
 The sites are in use for up to 2 years and 3 months, and then left fallow for at least six weeks.
-This highlights the big effort that is being undertaken to guarantee a healthy environment for the salmon, but also for the wildlife in the area.

 All the sites are swept by strong tidal currents and high waves, and the water quality is rated 1A – the best there is.
 A build-up of parasites and pollutants is nearly impossible.